api-platform/docs/core/data-providers.md

         tags: [ 'api_platform.item_data_provider' ]
 ```

-## Inject Serializer in a ItemDataProvider
+## Injecting the Serializer in an `ItemDataProvider`

-In some cases, you may need to inject the Serializer in your DataProvider.
+In some cases, you may need to inject the `Serializer` in your `DataProvider`.
 There are no issues with the
-CollectionDataProvider, but when injecting it in the ItemDataProvider it will throw a CircularReferenceException.
+`CollectionDataProvider`, but when injecting it in the `ItemDataProvider` it will throw a `CircularReferenceException`.

-For this reason, we implemented the SerializerAwareDataProviderInterface:
+For this reason, we implemented the `SerializerAwareDataProviderInterface`:

 ```php
 <?php
 // src/AppBundle/DataProvider/BlogPostItemDataProvider.php

 namespace AppBundle\DataProvider;